 Lost Creek has basically been full since about mid-April, and will offer some of the best conditions for fishing in the Rogue watershed.

 Trout anglers fishing from the bank primarily use floating bait or worms.
 Boat anglers use a wide variety of techniques.
 Trollers often fish wedding ring and night crawler combinations behind a weight, while fly anglers can have success both trolling and casting.
 Juvenile spring Chinook are also stocked at Lost Creek for the fishery.

 Fishing for bass and panfish will improve with warmer weather.
 Largemouth bass are contributing more to the fishery at Lost Creek due to ongoing transfers from other lakes.
 With the help of volunteers from local bass clubs, ODFW has released close to 10,000 largemouth bass into Lost Creek Reservoir over the past several years.

 Medco Pond: An old log pond situated along the Butte Falls—Prospect Hwy, Medco Pond is stocked with rainbow trout in April and May.
+Some trout are now stocked each fall to provide an early season fishery for anglers.
 The pond has good bank access and small watercraft can launched from the shore.
 Still-fishing with bait is the most popular technique here, but anglers can cast and troll lures as well.

 The pond also contains good populations of largemouth bass and bluegill.
 The bluegill respond well to bait suspended below a bobble, while the bass can be tempted with lures and soft plastic baits.